Socialism in Iran: Movement of Militant Muslims

 Founded in 1977, the Movement of Militant Muslims is an Iranian Islamic socialist political group led by Habibollah Payman.
 The group was revolutionary and is closely associated with the Council of Nationalist-Religious Activists of Iran.
 The party's ideology combines Islamic socialism, social democracy, and anti-imperialism.

 Union of Communist Militants

 Founded in December 1978, the Union of Communist Militants (EMK) was an Iranian Maoist group established by Mansoor Hekmat.
 The group participated in the Iranian Revolution of 1979, which was marked by the creation of workers' councils (shoras).
 Due to increasing repression in Iran, the organization sought refuge in Kurdistan in 1981.
 In Kurdistan, the organization merged with a Kurdish Maoist group, Komalah.
 Together, they formed the Communist Party of Iran (CPI) in September 1983.

-Iranian Socialist organizations after 1979

 Organization of Iranian People's Fedaian (Majority)

 The Organization of Iranian People's Fadaian (Majority) is an Iranian left-wing opposition political party in exile.
 The OIPFM advocates for a secular Iranian republic and the overthrow of the current Islamic Republic of Iran government.
 An offshoot of the Organization of Iranian People's Fedai Guerrillas, it was considered the largest communist organization in Iran from 1980 to 1991.